MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Office-365-custom-connectors.md

 ## Considerations when using Connectors in Teams

-* You cannot configure new connections for the following connectors:
+* You can't configure new connections for the following connectors:

   * Aha!
   * Airbrake